Stefanroets180/my-fuel-log-book/AWS_S3_RECEIPT_SETUP.md

 4. You should see your uploaded file with `.avif` extension
 5. Click on the file to view details

+### 5.3 View Receipt in App

+1. Go to your fuel log dashboard
+2. Find the entry with the receipt
+3. Click **"View Receipt"** link
+4. The receipt should open in a new tab using a secure signed URL

+---

+## Understanding Signed URLs (Security Feature)

+### What Are Signed URLs?

+Signed URLs are temporary, secure links that allow access to private S3 objects without making your bucket public.

+### How It Works

+1. **Upload**: Receipt is stored in your private S3 bucket
+2. **Storage**: The S3 URL is saved in the database
+3. **Viewing**: When you click "View Receipt", the app generates a signed URL
+4. **Access**: The signed URL grants temporary access (1 hour) to view the receipt
+5. **Expiration**: After 1 hour, the URL expires and cannot be used

+### Benefits

+- ✅ **Security**: Your S3 bucket remains completely private
+- ✅ **No public access**: Receipts cannot be accessed without authorization
+- ✅ **Temporary access**: URLs expire automatically
+- ✅ **Controlled access**: Only your app can generate signed URLs

+### Why Not Make Bucket Public?

+Making your bucket public would allow anyone with the URL to view your receipts.
+Signed URLs ensure only authorized users can access receipts through your app.

 ---

 ## Understanding AVIF Conversion